 Opening Day Schedule

 On arrival, please, park in the driveway and go to the office to check in.
 Please, bring necessary papers (see below) and make a cash deposit into your daughter’s personal account for canteen (snacks, drinks, camp t-shirts and sweatshirts), water park, trip to the movies, roller skating, laundry and miscellaneous expenses.
-We suggest $125.00 per week.
+We suggest $150.00 per week.
+If you sign up for the NYC or Southampton Beach Trip we suggest an additional Deposit of $100.00 for spending money.
 We will debit your expense fund at the end of the session and issue any credit that you might have.

 All expense fund deposits must be in cash